forcedotcom/cli/releasenotes/sfdx/README.md

     * AssessmentQuestionSet
     * DataWeaveResource

-* FIX: Creating manifests using the --fromorg works better in the weird scenario components don't have a usable `path` (Github issue [#1492](https://github.com/forcedotcom/cli/issues/1492)).
-This fix is a perfect example of why we're moving everything in the CLI ot open source.
-This bug was
+* FIX: Creating manifests with `force:source:manifest:create --fromorg` now works correctly when metadata components don't have a usable `path`.
+(Github issue [#1492](https://github.com/forcedotcom/cli/issues/1492)).
+This fix is a perfect example of why we're open-sourcing Salesforce CLI,  because the bug was:
-    * related a feature originally created by [Jochen Rinder](https://github.com/jayree)
+    * related to a feature originally created by [Jochen Rinder](https://github.com/jayree)
     * found and reported by [Rupert Barrow](https://github.com/RupertBarrow)
     * replicated and fixed in a PR by [Anthony Heber](https://github.com/aheber)